Abjad/abjad/trunk/abjad/docs/source/start_here/installation/index.rst

 In Linux, for example, you might want to set your ``pdf_viewer`` to ``evince`` and your ``midi_player`` to ``tiMIDIty``.

-The Abjad configuration file is a regular Python file.
-Make sure the changes you make to the Abjad configuration file follow Python syntax.
+The configuration file is in ``ini`` syntax, so make sure to follow those conventions when editing.